Seventh UK Mobile, Wearable and Ubiquitous Systems Research Symposium

 • Alastair Beresford (University of Cambridge)

-• Jagmohan Chahuan (University of Southampton)
+• Jingjie Li (University of Edinburgh)

-• Shelly Vishwakarma (University of Southampton)
+• Yuvraj Patel (University of Edinburgh)

 Steering Committee